DoSomething/rogue/docs/endpoints/signups.md

 - **group_id**: (int) optional.
   The Group ID that this signup should be associated with.
 - **dont_send_to_blink** (boolean) optional.
-  If included and true, the data for this Signup will not be sent to Blink.
+  If included and true, the data for this Signup will not be sent to Customer.io.
 - **created_at**: (string) optional.
   `Y-m-d H:i:s` format.
 When the signup was created.
 - **updated_at**: (string) optional.